-Work Study a Student Employment Program
+Work Study/Student Employment

-The work-study student employment programs are designed to offer students an opportunity to gain on-the-job experience while attending college.
+The work study student employment programs are designed to offer students an opportunity to gain on the job experience while attending college.
 Each program is designed to help different populations of students find part-time employment to help with educational expenses.